The-Squadratics/openMRS_security_project/Code_Analysis_for_SSE.md

 ![SQ_Issues_Bugs_Overview](https://user-images.githubusercontent.com/5983684/69997180-2f4a8500-1519-11ea-8f69-cfc6ce4a4d76.PNG)

-Moreover, when looking at the specific file ModuleResourcesServlet.java in the web modeule we encountered 67 bugs which directly affectst the file upload.
+Moreover, when looking at the specific file ModuleResourcesServlet.java in the web module we found 67 issues which directly affects the file upload.
 One of the major issue that implied here was nullable moduleId.
+Furtherover, if we look at the bugs in the web module two major bugs were encountered

 ![sonarcube1](https://user-images.githubusercontent.com/41209887/70352387-a9884b80-1830-11ea-9cb1-a53e8bec27fa.JPG)